A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Introduction

 Addressing the challenge of designing effective targeted intervention requires a principled framework to model and analyze how guiding a single agent impacts the overall multi-agent system.
 To this end, we propose leveraging multi-agent influence diagrams (MAIDs)~\cite{koller2003multi}, as a formal graphical language to encode complex strategic dependencies and information flow within the MARL learning process.
 Crucially, their bundled relevance graphs enable the analysis of a key property that we refer to as solvability.
 The identification of solvability guides better understanding and prediction of MARL interaction paradigms.
 To answer our research question, we utilize MAIDs to design the targeted intervention paradigm that intervenes on a single targeted agent, which reliably guides the entire multi-agent system towards a desired outcome.
-Formally, we frame this problem as selecting a desired Nash equilibrium among many possible equilibria~\cite{harsanyi1988general}, ensuring both primary task completion and satisfaction of an additional desired outcome.
+Formally, we frame this problem as selecting a preferred Nash equilibrium (NE) from many possible equilibria~\cite{harsanyi1988general}, where the preferred NE is precisely the one that ensures effective coordination with satisfying an additional desired outcome.

 The main contributions of this paper are summarized as follows: (1) We introduce the concept of MARL interaction paradigms, using MAIDs to analyze and visualize both unguided self-organization and global guidance mechanisms in MARL.
 Then, we propose a new MARL interaction paradigm, referred to as the targeted intervention paradigm, where only a single targeted agent is intervened on.
 (2) The solvability of existing MARL learning paradigms under various MARL interaction paradigms can be analyzed, with the help of visualizing the corresponding relevance graphs.
 (3) Since MAIDs can be viewed as causal diagrams, we draw on the principle of causal inference to implement the targeted intervention paradigm, which we refer to as the Pre-Strategy Intervention (PSI).
-It is provable that the PSI can reach a composite desired outcome consisting of the primary task goal and an additional desired outcome.
+It is provable that the PSI can reach a composite desired outcome consisting of the primary task goal for coordination and an additional desired outcome.
 (4) The PSI is implemented as a pre-policy module that can be integrated into generic MARL algorithms.

 The proposed PSI is evaluated in Multi-Agent Particle Environment (MPE) and Hanabi~\cite{lowe2017multi, Bard_2020}.
 Furthermore, the solvability of different MARL learning paradigms concluded from relevance graphs are verified in experiments.
 Our code is publicly available as an open-source repository.\footnote{\url{https://github.com/iamlilAJ/Pre-Strategy-Intervention}}